oVirt/ovirt-site/source/feature/virtio-scsi.html.md

 ### Open Issues

 *   How to use virtio-scsi controllers:
     -   One SCSI controller for all disks?
-    -   A SCSI controller per disk?
+Or, a SCSI controller per disk?
+        -   Note: Each device on a virtio-scsi controller is represented as a logical unit, or LUN.
+The LUNs are grouped into targets.
+Each device can have a maximum of 256 targets per controller and 16,384 logical units per target.
 *   How hot-plug is affected:
     -   Hot-plugging a disk with virtio-scsi interface should attach a new controller?
 Or, reuse the current SCSI controller?
+        -   How to verify that a controller already exists in the VM?
-    -   Hot-unplugging a disk remove the controller as well?
+    -   Hot-unplugging a disk should remove the controller (currently, not supported by libvirt)?

 ### Future Work